£19 Find Cheap Flights from Dublin to Brighton

 • What’s the cheapest day of the week to fly between Dublin and Brighton?

 Consider leaving on a Tuesday and avoid Thursdays if you're looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Thursdays and the most expensive ones on Fridays.
+For your return to Dublin, you’ll find the best rates on Tuesdays and the most expensive ones on Thursdays.

 • How does KAYAK find such low prices on flights from Dublin to Brighton?